Cauliflower Millet Cheddar Bake

 6. While millet rests, sauté the diced onion with a splash of water and the remaining garlic in a small pan over medium heat for 3-4 minutes until softened.

-7. In a small bowl, whisk together the Greek yogurt, Dijon mustard, and nutritional yeast if using.
+7. In a small bowl, whisk together the Greek yogurt, Dijon mustard, and nutritional yeast.

 8. Fluff the millet with a fork, then fold in the sautéed onion and the yogurt-mustard mixture.